mrb114/ECE6258/src/MATLAB/README.md

 A demo of this application is configured to run from this repository.
 Simply clone the repository and execute `AppDemo.m` in MATLAB.

 To create your own test sequence, create an input file similar to `imageinfo.xlsx` in this directory.
 This table allows you to define sets of images and provide their filenames.
+It also allows you to specify whether or not an image is an original or a composite image that has face swaps.
 Organize these images into a single folder.
 You may use a run script similar to `AppDemo.m` to run the application; set the input and output filename parameters according to your created input file and desired output file.
 Finally, run the script to start the application.

 See the `screenshots` directory for a visual demonstration of the application workflow.

 IQ Metrics
 ------------
-This MATLAB function computes image quality metrics for pairs of images provided in an input file, and writes the results to file.
+This MATLAB function computes objective image quality metrics for pairs of images provided in an input file, and writes the results to file.

 This code references the UNIQUE and MS-UNIQUE IQ algorithms, used with permisison from Mohit Prabhushankar.